What is a Template?

 To create a new template, click ADD A NEW TEMPLATE on the top left in the Templates screen.

-Enter the details for the git repository containing the Terraform configuration files: the repository, a branch or tag name, and the path for the root directory of the Terraform configuration.
+Enter the details for the git repository containing the relevant configuration files: the repository, a branch or tag name, and the path for the root directory of the Terraform/Terragrunt configuration.

-You can either enter the details yourself, or copy the full URL of where your Terraform configuration resides, and let env0 extract the values.
+You can either enter the details yourself, or copy the full URL of where your relevant configuration resides, and let env0 extract the values.
 Please note that extraction of values currently works for HTTP/S Git repositories only.
 If you use SSH, please enter your repository URL manually.

 Also, in order to access a private repository, you will need a git access token.
 In the Select Token field, select a token from a list of predefined access token available to env0.
 To define a git access token in env0 see Manage Git Tokens.